-- [8:] 1.
-We demand that the National Executive Committee call an immediate emergency national convention for the purpose of [formulating] reorganizing party policies and tactics to meet the present crisis. - [9:] 2.
-We demand that the American Socialist Party [repudiate the Berne Congress or any other conference] shall not participate in the proposed Lauzanne conference engineered by "moderate Socialists" and social patriots. - [10.]
-3. We demand that the Socialist Party [shall elect delegates to the International Congress proposed by the Communist Party of Russia (Bolsheviki); that our party shall participate only in a new international with which are affiliated the Communist Party of Russia (Bolsheviki), the Communist Labor Party of Germany (Spartacus), and all other Left Wing parties and groups] of America issue a call for an international congress of those groups of the Socialist movement that participated both in the Zimmerwald Conference in September, 1915, and the Kienthal Conference of 1916, and those groups that are in agreement with them today.
+8. We demand that the National Executive Committee call an immediate emergency national convention for the purpose of formulating party policies and tactics to meet the present crisis.

+9. We demand that the Socialist Party repudiate the Berne Congress or any other conference engineered by "moderate Socialists" and social patriots.

+10. We demand that the Socialist Party shall elect delegates to the International Congress proposed by the Communist Party of Russia (Bolsheviki); that our party shall participate only in a new International with which are affiliated the Communist Party of Russia (Bolsheviki), the Communist Labor Party of Germany (Spartacus), and all other Left Wing parties and groups.